caolan/nodeunit/README.md

     git submodule add git://github.com/caolan/nodeunit.git deps/nodeunit

 This will add nodeunit to the deps folder of your project.
-Now, when cloning the repositiory, nodeunit can be downloaded by doing the following:
+Now, when cloning the repository, nodeunit can be downloaded by doing the following:

     git submodule init
     git submodule update